amiralikh/design_patterns/README.md

 ## How to Use
-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine `git clone https://github.com/amiralikh/design_patterns.git`.

 2. Navigate to the desired branch using `git checkout <branch-name>`.
 Choose the design pattern you want to explore.